Klavis-AI/Toolathlon-mvp/README.md

 1. **Load** the task definition (prompt, system prompt, required MCP servers) from disk.
 2. **Acquire** remote sandbox environments from Klavis AI — each providing MCP tool servers (filesystem, terminal, git, etc.).
-3. **Preprocess** — run any task-specific setup scripts to prepare the initial workspace.
+3. **Preprocess** — run any task-specific setup scripts to prepare the initial workspace (needs sandbox auth credentials from step 2).
 4. **Upload** the initial workspace tarball to the remote sandbox.
 5. **Run the agent** — an LLM-powered agent uses MCP tools via the sandbox to complete the task.
 6. **Download** the resulting workspace from the sandbox.